Glasgow Society of Lady Artists

 5 Blythswood Square, home to the Society until 1971.

 The Glasgow Society of Lady Artists was founded in 1882 by eight female students of the Glasgow School of Art with the aim of affording due recognition to women in the field of art.
 It has been described by Jude Burkhauser as "the first residential club in Scotland run by and for women".
 In the early days of the club, they met at 136 Wellington Street, Glasgow.

 The names of the founding members are somewhat under discussion, but they are thought to include: first president Georgina Mossman Greenlees, Mrs Joseph Agnew, Elizabeth Patrick, Margaret M Campbell, Henrietta Robertson, treasurer Frieda Rohl, Jane Nisbet, Helen Salmon, Jane Cowan Wyper, Margaret Macdonald (not Margaret Macdonald Mackintosh), Isabella Ure and Mrs Provan.
-They were all students of staff at Glasgow School of Art, and were successful artists, teachers and art workers.
-Their first meeting, in 1882, was held in the studio of Robert Greenlees, who was the Head of Glasgow School of Art, and father of Georgina Greenlees.
-He helped the group write a book of rules.
+They were all students or staff at Glasgow School of Art, and were successful artists, teachers and art workers.
+Their first meeting, in 1882, was held in the studio of Georgina Greenlees which she shared with her father, Robert Greenlees, who was the Head of Glasgow School of Art from 1863 to 1881.
+He helped the group write a book of rules and is considered by several sources to have encouraged the formation of the group.
 The object of the society was "The study of Art, to be promoted by means of life classes and monthly meetings at which members will be required to exhibit sketches, and by an annual exhibition of members' work".

-By 1895, the group had accumulated sufficient funds to allow the purchase of a house at No. 5 Blythswood Square.
-In their new premises it included a dining room, living room, bedrooms, studio space and a custom-designed gallery (added in 1895).
+The club moved to 22 Charing Cross Mansions, where they occupied three rooms, and by 1895, the group had accumulated sufficient funds to allow the purchase of a house at No. 5 Blythswood Square.
+Their new premises included a dining room, living room, bedrooms, studio space and a custom-designed gallery (added in 1895).
 Having bedrooms within the clubs premises allowed the ladies to have a safe place to stay, where the ladies could stay alone without any questions asked, or judged by other members.
-The Glasgow Art Club was based close by on Bath Street, but they only admitted men (and would continue to do so until the 1980s).
+The Glasgow Art Club was based close by at 185 Bath Street, but it only offered membership to men (and would continue to do so until the 1980s after which ladies could become members).